SubrosaDG-dev/SubrosaDG/README.md

 ## SubrosaDG

-SubrosaDG is a CFD project that uses high-order discontinuous Galerkin (DG) method for computation.
+SubrosaDG is a CFD project that uses the high-order discontinuous Galerkin (DG) method for computation.
 The project is based on the pure template construction of c++20 and is open-sourced under the MIT license.

 The project is still in early development stage.

 ## Milestone

 - [x] 2D Euler equation(Roe scheme)
-- [x] Ascii tecplot output(for 1 order solution)
+- [x] Ascii Tecplot output(for 1 order solution)
 - [ ] 2D Euler equation(Lax-Friedrichs scheme and HLLC scheme)
 - [x] Local time stepping
-- [x] Ascii tecplot output(reconstruction for high-order solution)
+- [x] Ascii Tecplot output(reconstruction for high-order solution)
-- [x] Ascii tecplot output(for different physical group)
+- [x] Ascii Tecplot output(for different physical groups)
 - [ ] Exact Riemann solver for boundary condition
-- [ ] High-order gmsh .msh output
+- [ ] High-order Gmsh .msh output
 - [ ] Ascii VTU output
 - [ ] Documentation for variable storage
 - [ ] Curved elements